Bluesparx/Library-management/README.md

 ## Functionality

   ### For Users
-    Upon executing the program, the user will be welcomed by a welcome screen, asking whether they have anaccount or not.
+    Upon executing the program, the user will be welcomed by a welcome screen, asking whether they have an account or not.
 If they don't have an account, they will be redirected to Sign up page.

       Following this users are given 5 options they can choose from-
       1. Issue a book.